Sociology in Switzerland

 "Markets are defined by the customer and no longer by the product.
 Geographic expansion goes far beyond export endeavours, extending to local sales outlets and operating companies of one's own, right down to 'joint ventures'.
 Particularly in state-influenced markets, contracts are tied to local manufacturing; often it is only separate premises that make external protective measures permeable, say for deliveries."
 10)

 2) ever smaller percentages of total personnel are required to deal with these internal processes, with the result that more and more workers are spending increasingly greater parts of their working hours on external interaction.
-This can mean that organizations generally are becoming more "extraverted" and demanding good communicative and interactive skills from an ever greater part of their staff (cf. OECD 1997: 145).
+This can mean that organizations generally are becoming more environmentally oriented and demanding good communicative and interactive skills from an ever greater part of their staff (cf. OECD 1997: 145).

 The trend towards shorter, more flexible response channels is in conflict with the traditional vertical differentiation between "workshop" and "office" because this conventional dichotomy tears functionally related company processes apart (such as the organization of the manufacturing processes or the development of new product types) - for reasons that have more to do with defending status privileges than with the actual requirements of the job.
-Hence, as decentralization progresses, it is proving necessary to relocate the jobs of an organizational nature, which were previously reserved for the office, to the production departments - and, with that, shift the (quantitative and prestige-based) relationship between "white collar workers" and "blue collar workers" in favour of the latter:

 "Through delegating planning activities to production, the distinction between 'blue-collar worker' and 'white-collar worker' is being largely eliminated.
 It is demanded that departmental managers and planners quit their regular posts somewhere in the office building and conduct their work where it is most effective, namely in production.
 This often provokes human opposition, which, if not openly voiced, is all the more strenuously channeled because there is a danger of losing prestige."
 (Acél/Probst 1995).

 Ultimately the concept of "business reengineering" creates companies which no longer see themselves in any way as organizations with a definite role structure, but rather as "task forces" which are constantly restructuring as needs and circumstances dictate.
 This would mean that there is no longer a possibility of specifying clearly the skill and qualification requirements of various jobs since these are forever changing in an unpredictable way according to how the jobs are currently allocated.
+The crucial skills required for recruitment would then be increasingly limited to highly generalized "key skills" necessary to adapt continuously to new constellations through relearning, intensive communication and personal adaptability (cf. Klauder 1990: 134f).

 4.7 Concentration on "core competences" and "outsourcing"